 For car rust that has intruded too far into the bodywork, you may need to weld the car to restore rigidity.
 A car that has bad rust around the sills or chassis is an extreme safety hazard that could be fatal if a vital part falls off or a high speed accident occurs.
-If the rust is too heavy for the wired brush, it may be easier to use an angle grinder to remove excess rust and reveal exposed metal.
+If the rust is too heavy for the wired brush, it may be easier to use the best angle grinder you can get your hands on.
+This will allow you to remove excess rust and reveal exposed metal.

 Prevent a Car from Rusting Again